A wigwam for a goose's bridle

-An obscure variation has been attributed to the mid-1900s in Canada’s Nova Scotia province.
-It has been reported that mundane household enquiries like “what’s for dinner?” could draw the response “bits for gooses’ bridles”.
+An obscure variation has been attributed to the mid-1900s in Canada's Nova Scotia province.
+It has been reported that mundane household enquiries like "what's for dinner?" could draw the response "bits for gooses' bridles".

 UK origins

-An early recorded use is found in an 1836 magazine article, where the phrase is used by an English sailor whose ship was berthed in Calcutta.
+An early recorded use is found in an 1836 article in The New Monthly Magazine, where the phrase is used by an English sailor whose ship was berthed in Calcutta.

 Originally, the phrase was "a whim-wham for a goose's bridle", with "whim-wham" a word meaning "a fanciful or fantastic object".
 The phrase was deliberately absurd as a goose would never wear a bridle.
 Folk etymology converted the word "whim-wham"—a word that was no longer much used—to "wigwam", an Ojibwa word for a domed single-room dwelling used by Native Americans.
 This change retained the phrase's absurd meaning and sense.

 Australian use

 In Australia, a common usage is in response to an inquiry such as Q. "What are you making?", A. "A wigwam for a goose's bridle".
 The rejoinder was a code for "Mind your own business" and children acquired this pragmatic knowledge after repeated discourse with their parents ended with this response.
 It was a common family saying.

 The phrase is believed to be less popular than it once was.